-- Employee: Your process must respect the rights of your employee, which includes to be paid on time and be spared from discrimination, harassment, or slander
+- Employee – Your process must respect the rights of your employee to be paid on time and be spared from discrimination, harassment, or slander.

-The larger your business is, the more important it is that you structure a fair and consistent onboarding process and train individuals on what’s required at each step.
 The more managers and departments you have, the more likely a task will fall through the cracks.
-Do you want to make the mistake of a leaving a disgruntled employee with access to your building or to your client’s online accounts after you’ve fired them?
+You don’t want to make the mistake of leaving a disgruntled employee with access to your building or to your client’s online accounts after you’ve fired them.

 The cost of offboarding is related primarily to payments or benefits you provide once an employee is terminated or quits.
-For example, if you are subject to COBRA (50 employees or more in most states), you may have to pay for benefits administration fees of a few dollars per month.
-Other costs are incidental, such as the time it takes to retrieve and take inventory of company property, or manager/HR time spent conducting an exit interview/
+For example, if you are subject to COBRA (50 employees or more in most states), you may have to pay benefits administration fees of a few dollars per month.
+Other costs are incidental such as the time it takes to retrieve and take inventory of company property or manager/HR time spent conducting an exit interview.

 The most common costs of offboarding include: